GDSC-RCCIIT/General-Purpose-Scripts/scripts/NewsDown/README.md

 ## Install the Dependencies

 To use this first you need to make sure, Python3 is installed in your system.
-To install Python 3 in your system you may checkout Python's official downloads [page](https://www.python.org/downloads/).
+To install Python3 in your system you may checkout Python's official downloads [page](https://www.python.org/downloads/).

 ## How to Run